mathiasfrohlich/vscode-kotlin/README.md

 Contribution
 ------------

-If you want to contribute to this project, first of all you need to download the latest version of [AAAPackageDev](https://bitbucket.org/guillermooo/aaapackagedev).
+If you want to contribute to this project, first of all you need to download the latest version of [AAAPackageDev](https://bitbucket.org/guillermooo/aaapackagedev) - useful tool for Sublime Text Packages developing.
 Then you can follow the tutorials:

 * [Syntax Defenitions](http://sublimetext.info/docs/en/extensibility/syntaxdefs.html) for changing the syntax defenition file